syncfusion-content/winui-docs/winui/Pyramid-Chart/Title.md

 ---
 layout: post
-title: Title in WinUI Pyramid Chart control | Syncfusion
+title: Title in WinUI Chart control | Syncfusion
-description: Learn here all about title with Syncfusion WinUI Pyramid Chart(SfPyramidChart) control and its customization.
+description: Learn here all about title with Syncfusion WinUI Chart(SfPyramidChart) control and its customization.
 platform: WinUI
 control: SfPyramidChart
 documentation: ug
 ---

-# Chart title in WinUI Pyramid Chart (SfPyramidChart)
+# Chart title in WinUI Chart (SfPyramidChart)

 `Header` property is used to define the title for the chart.